 It’s never too late to learn something new.
 It’s the perfect time to introduce an instrument as your new retirement hobby.
 Why?
 Because right now, we have access to more free educational tools online than ever before.
-Online experiences provide opportunities that were previously inaccessible or costly.
+Our creative workshops provide opportunities to learn new instruments that were previously inaccessible or costly.

 2. Take small steps to get started